skip to a section:

 Gratitude through perspective is all about appreciating what you have by reminding yourself how it compares to other circumstances.
 It’s about using contrast to bring greater attention to the beautiful things right in front of you.

 Gratitude is action.

-Gratitude through action is about recognizing that in order for us to use gratitude to make an impact on our overall level of happiness in joy, we have to put it in motion.
-We have to take action to bring it to our attention daily and that’s where the magic happens.
+Gratitude through action is about recognizing that in order for us to use gratitude to make an impact on our overall levels of happiness and joy, we have to put it in motion.
+We have to take steps to intentionally bring it to our attention on a consistent basis, and that’s when the magic can be felt.

-Throughout this issue, I’ll share with you some of my research on gratitude and share with you real, tangible ways you can introduce gratitude as an ACTION into your life.
+Throughout this issue, I’ll share with you some of my research on gratitude along with some real, tangible ways you can introduce gratitude as an ACTION into your life.
 It is scientifically proven that gratitude is a powerful force to bring positivity into our lives, if we’re willing to deploy the effort to use it.

-I have two new contributors to share with you their stories about gratitude, plus a collaboration with Dani of positively present to host a daily gratitude photo challenge on Instagram.
+I have two new contributors to share with you their stories about gratitude, plus our first daily challenge collaboration with Dani of PositivelyPresent.com who we'll be joining for her annual gratitude photo challenge on Instagram.

 We’ll be happy WHEN we finally make X money.